100 KM CHALLENGE ROUTE

 Welcome to all of our 100 KM CHALLENGE Riders.
 This beautiful undulating route is really challenging but achievable, think of it as a small step away from the 100 mile route you’ll no doubt be entering next year!
 Make sure you include hill climbing into your training as the undulations are continuous in addition to our three categorised climbs.
 For those of you who are experienced cyclists, why not try and beat your PB on this route.
 Those who are more inexperienced why not break the ride up into bite size pieces and aim for each delicious feed station, one nicely placed at 25 miles and the other at 41 miles.

-Starting at our fantastic ride headquarters THE WALTON HALL HOTEL & SPA we will be escorting the peloton along the first couple of miles replicating the GRAND DEPART of the most brilliant Tour de France.
+Starting at our fantastic ride headquarters THE WALTON HALL HOTEL & SPA at 9:00am we will be escorting the peloton along the first couple of miles replicating the GRAND DEPART of the most brilliant Tour de France.
 Our ‘HILL CLIMB CHALLENGE’, situated in on Lady Elizabeth Hill in Tysoe at mile 17, is back for another year.
 For more information why don’t you scroll down the page to our video link which will show you exactly what to look forward to!

 You are going to have a great day out on your bike – but don’t take our word for it, scroll down the page to read one of our previous year’s cyclists’ personal account of his day.